arturs-lab/mintz80_monitor/README.md

 After reset, memory mapper at IO d8-df points to EEPROM for first bank 0000-1fff and to RAM for rest of memory 2000-ffff.
 This means that 8K of memory is initially used for boot code/monitor.
-If more memory is needed, additional 8K of EEPROM may be unveiled by switching bank 2000-3fff to EEPROM by writing 0 to IO D9.
+If more EEPROM is needed, additional 8K of EEPROM may be unveiled by switching bank 2000-3fff to EEPROM by writing 0 to IO D9.
 This will reduce available RAM.

+Page layout and EEPROM mapping is documented at the bottom of CONSTANTS.asm file.

 Notes on programming new version of EEPROM code.

-I recommend programming new code into RAM first, thoroughly testing it and then writing to EEPROM This can be done by skipping jumper moving and using page 01 as target
+I recommend programming new code into RAM first, thoroughly testing it and then writing to EEPROM This can be done by skipping jumper moving and using page 01 as target in the steps below.

 It is possible to use current monitor to program new one in.
 I would only do this to program page 02 or RAM with new version of monitor for testing.
 After programming, new code